-The Savegre Valley holds a number of family farms, all with beautiful grounds traversed by a clear river.
-Our lodge is in a lush part of the valley at its beginning.
+The Savegre Valley is home to several family farms and three nature lodges, which boast beautiful grounds traversed by a clear river.
+Our hotel is the third in the chain, and in a prime area for Resplendent Quetzal.
 After settling into our accommodations, we walk the lodge's trails, learning about the flora and fauna of the tropical cloud forest.
-With luck, we spot the Resplendent Quetzal, the holy bird of the Mayans.
-Enjoy a fabulous meal tonight at the lodge's restaurant.
-Accommodations at the Trogon Lodge, Savegre River Valley (B,L,D)
+With luck, we spot the colorful beauty of the Resplendent Quetzal, the holy bird of the Mayans.
+Enjoy dinner tonight at the lodge's restaurant.

+Accommodations at the Suria Lodge in the Savegre Valley, San Gerardo de Dota (B,L,D)

-Sat., Jan.
-27 The Savegre Valley / Resplendent Quetzal / Rio Savegre
+Mon., Mar.
+12 The Savegre Valley / Resplendent Quetzal / Rio Savegre

 Today our guides lead us along the clear mountain stream known as the Rio Savegre.
-Birding here is a treat, with so many colorful species:

-Rufous-browed Peppershrike, Long-tailed Silky Flycatcher, Collared Redstart, Blue-throated Toucanet, and Flamecolored Tanager, to name a few.
-We have the day to explore this isolated and beautiful valley, where we hope to find several pairs of Resplendent Quetzal feeding on Wild Avocado trees.
+Birding here is a treat, with so many colorful species: Rufous-browed Peppershrike, Long-tailed Silky Flycatcher, Collared Redstart, Blue-throated Toucanet, and Flame-colored Tanager, to name a few.
+We have the day to explore this isolated and beautiful valley, where we hope to find several pairs of Resplendent Quetzal feeding on wild avocado trees.
 If you'd like a more rigorous hike up the valley's ridgeline, we feature that in the afternoon.
-Optional horseback riding can be arranged.
+Optional horseback riding can be arranged, too.
+Meals at the lodge include a number of locally grown fruits and vegetables - the whole experience here is marvelous!